sportradar/elixir-workspace/workspace_new/README.md

 # mix workspace.new

-Provides `workspace.new` scaffolder as an archive.
+Provides a `workspace.new` scaffolding tool as an archive.

 ## Installation